jpulse-net/jpulse-framework/docs/dev/work-items.md

 next work item: W-0...
 - review task, ask questions if unclear
-- suggest change of spec if any, goal is good onboarding and learning experience for site admins and developers, using don't make me think paradigm
+- suggest change of spec if any, goal is a good UX, good usability, onboarding, and learning experience for site admins and developers, using the don't make me think paradigm
 - plan how to implement (wait for my go ahead)
 - current timestamp: 2025-10-04 17:55